ando-shah/swarm/README.md

  - Improbable > Prefabs > Export All Entity Prefabs (this exports all the prefabs in the folder /Assets/EntityPrefabs)
  - Back to the Spatial Menu
  - Click on 'Build'
- - Click on 'Spatial upload' > And type in an assemly name, like 'SwarmSimAssembly' > Upload (this uploads the assembly that you generated in the build step, to your spatial account)
+ - Click on 'Spatial upload' > And type in an assembly name, like 'SwarmSimAssembly' > Upload (this uploads the assembly that you generated in the build step, to your spatial account)
  - At the time of writing, there isn't a way to actually launch the deployment from within Unity.
 You will have to open up a shell, such as PowerShell, navigate to the root folder, and type the following:
  ```
  $ spatial cloud launch SwarmSimAssembly default_launch.json swarm --snapshot=snapshots/default.snapshot